qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/misc/biome-arguments.md

 :::danger

-When using the `Biome` object, the CommandAPI will return `null` if the specified `Biome` could not be found, for example if a player submitted a biome from a client-side resourcepack.
+When using the `Biome` object, the CommandAPI will return `null` if the specified `Biome` could not be found, for example, if a player submitted a biome from a client-side resourcepack.
 The CommandAPI does **not** return `Biome.CUSTOM` from the `BiomeArgument`.

 :::